Where performance counts!

 Tracking

 This is my set of lists of Shelties who have achieved various tracking titles.
 I started them when I was writing an article about tracking with Shelties for the 2001 Handbook of the American Shetland Sheepdog Association.
 I recently put these lists on the Internet at the request of another handler of tracking Shelties.
 There are almost certainly errors and omissions–which I would like to hear about.
-None of the links to individual dogs have been published, because much of that information is from copyrighted publications.
+Many of the links to individual dogs are not published, because of copyright considerations.

 • Craig Green's Tracking Articles

-A great set of articles on tracking on a Basset Hound website
+A great set of articles on tracking originally on a Basset Hound website, now on a Canadian tracking website.

 • Allison Platt's Tracking Articles